xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1               | Automatic (set by Microsoft Excel) |
 | 2               | None                               |

-Aback    is a number from 1 to 56 corresponding to the 56 area background colors in the Patterns tab of the Format Cells dialog box.
+Aback&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56 corresponding to
+the 56 area background colors in the Patterns tab of the Format Cells dialog box.

-Afore    is a number from 1 to 56 corresponding to the 56 area foreground colors in the Patterns tab of the Format Cells dialog box.
+Afore&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 56 corresponding to
+the 56 area foreground colors in the Patterns tab of the Format Cells dialog box.

-Apattern    is a number corresponding to the area patterns in the Patterns tab of the Format Cells or Format Object dialog box.
+Apattern&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the area patterns in the Patterns tab of the Format Cells or Format Object dialog box.
 If an object is selected, apattern can be from 1 to 18; if a cell is selected, apattern can be from 0 to 18.
 If apattern is 0 and a cell is selected, Microsoft Excel applies no pattern.

-Apply    is a logical value corresponding to the Apply To All check box in Microsoft Excel version 4.0.
+Apply&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Apply To All check box in Microsoft Excel version 4.0.
 This argument is for compatibility with previous versions of Microsoft Excel and applies only when a chart data point or a data series is selected.

   - > If apply is TRUE, Microsoft Excel applies any formatting changes
     > to all items that are similar to the selected item on the chart.